Dzsek/pretense/README.md

 |UH-1H|Yes|Yes|12|
 |SA342|No|Yes|2|

-Although community mods are not available in the mission by default, the following mods are suported if you choose to add them.
+Although community mods are not available in the mission by default, the following mods are supported if you choose to add them.

 | Aircraft | Can carry supplies | Can carry infantry | CSAR capacity |
 |:---:|:---:|:---:|:---:|
 |Hercules*|Yes|Yes|92|
 |UH-60L|Yes|Yes|11|

->*Note that the Hercules cargo drop is not suported at this time, logistics can only be done using the radio menu
+>*Note that the Hercules cargo drop is not supported at this time, logistics can only be done using the radio menu

 ## 3. Missions